Future Aerospace Oven

 By changing the ovens outer dimensions to exactly double this results in minimal galley changes and weight savings.
 Each double sized oven saves around 4.8kg compared to two small ovens.

-An innovative door opening mechanism allows the most natural door opening feeling, protects flight attendants and maximizes space within the galley.
 Opening upwards prevents the hot surface to be exposed or the door from being mis used as a tray.
 Fully stowed the handle stays exposed allowing fast closing.
 When opening the door fully retracts in one motion and requires little effort due to springs.

 Always front facing handle